BioDynaMo/biodynamo/doc/user_guide/operation.md

 // Create an operation implementation with a state struct CheckDiameter : public SimObjectOperationImpl {
   BDM_OP_HEADER(CheckDiameter);

+  CheckDiameter() {}

+  // Since atomic members don't have a deleted copy constructor, we have to
+  // define how to copy its value in this operation's copy constructor explicit CheckDiameter(const CheckDiameter& other) {
+    this->counter_ = other.counter_.load();
+  }

   void operator()(SimObject* sim_object) override {
     if (sim_object->GetDiameter() > max_diameter_) {
       counter_++;